Ferdinand Fränzl: 1802 Fränzl as seen by Louis Spohr

 The German violinist and composer Louis Spohr, certainly a competent judge in music matters, met Ferdinand Fränzl during a concert tour to Russia.
 Spohr attended a concert by Fränzl in May 1802.
 Despite some feeble attempts at polite praise, Spohr’s impression of Fränzl was predominantly negative:

 "The best violinist then in St. Petersburg was, without doubt, Fränzl junior.
 He had just come from Moscow where he had been engaged for six concerts at three thousand roubles.
 His attitude in playing displeased me.
 The diary says: "He holds the violin still in the old manner, on the right side of the tail piece, and must therefore play with his head bent ...
 To this must be added that, he raised the right arm very high, and has the bad habit of elevating his eyebrows at the expressive passages.
 If this is not unpleasant to the majority of the listeners it is still very disagreeable for a violinist to see.
 His playing is pure and clean.
 In the Adagio parts, he executes many runs, shakes, and other ornaments, with a rare clearness and delicacy.
 As soon however as he played loud, his tone was rough and unpleasant, because he draws his bow too slowly and too near to the bridge, and leans it too much to one side.
 He executed the passages clearly and purely, but always with the middle of the bow, and consequently without distinction of piano and forte."

-This is one of the best accounts we have of the violin playing of a representative (albeit a later one) of the Mannheim school.
-What Spohr writes is all the more convincing because he himself was the pupil of a Mannheim violinist.
-Moreover, Spohr, as the leading German violinist of his generation and of one generation later than Ferdinand Fränzl, was as good a judge as any when it came to appraising violin playing.
+This is one of the accounts of the violin playing of a representative of the Mannheim school.
+Spohr was the pupil of a Mannheim violinist.
+Moreover, Spohr, became a leading German violinist of his generation and of one generation later than Ferdinand Fränzl, he was a judge when it came to appraising violin playing.